Up to 60% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Easy turning and steadier support Not as forgiving at shoulders for lighter side sleepers
+Easy turning and steadier support Not as forgiving at the shoulder for lighter side sleepers

-Strong motion control for a hybrid Less plush feel than the softer-landing build
+Strong motion control for a hybrid Less plush than the softer-landing build

-More confidence on the edge Pressure relief is good, not standout
+More confidence on the edge Pressure relief is good, but not the standout strength

 Details